lac-dcc/Nisse/README.md

 make
 ```

-# Runing
+# Running
-We provide a bash script to run our passes:
+We provide a bash script to run our passes, which can be invoked as follows:

 ```bash
 sh nisse_profiler.sh <path/to/file.c>
 ```

-Will create in that file's folder :
+This basic command will create, in the current folder, the following files:

  * `file.ll` an IR file modified by the following LLVM passes: mem2reg, instnamer, and break-crit-edges.
  * `file.profiled.ll` an IR file instrumented with Ball-Larus counters.
  * `file` an executable file compiled from `file.profiled.ll`.

 # Printing Debugging Data
 To print edges, spanning tree and the complement of the spanning tree, just
-append an extra argument to the `niss_profiler` script:
+append an extra argument to the `niss_profiler.sh` script, as follows:

 ```bash
 sh nisse_profiler.sh <path/to/file.c> <sth>